Lecture from: 09.10.2024 | Video: Videos ETHZ

 Two sets are considered equal if they have exactly the same elements.
 The order in which elements appear within a set doesn’t matter.

-• Formal Definition: Sets A and B are equal, written as , if and only if every element of A is also an element of B, and vice versa.
+Formal Definition: Sets and are equal, written as , if and only if every element of is also an element of , and vice versa.

 In this case, both sets contain the same elements (1, 2, and 3), just in a different order.
 Therefore, .

-Another way to look at this is: A is subset of B and B is subset of A.
+Another way to look at this is: is a subset of and is a subset of .

 Think of it this way: the empty set has no elements, so it can’t possibly contain an element that another set doesn’t have.